enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays the first 10 lines of /etc/passwd
-6-third_line Displays the third line of the iacta file 7-file creates the file "\*\\\'\"text here \"\'\\\*$\?\*\*\*\*\*:)"  \  with "Holberton School" text inside it
+6-third_line Displays the third line of the iacta file 7-file creates the file "\*\\\'\"text here \"\'\\\*$\?\*\*\*\*\*:)"  \  with "Holberton School" text inside it 8-cwd_state stores the contents of "ls -la" into "ls_cwd_content"